taoteh1221/Open_Crypto_Tracker/README.txt

 -Automated and user-friendly installation / upgrade script for Ubuntu or Raspberry Pi app setup on your home / internal network or website.

--Support for over 40 exchanges (including DeFi), and over 80 market pairings (country fiat currency or secondary crypto).
+-Support for over 40 exchanges (including DeFi), and over 80 market pairs (country fiat currency or secondary crypto).

 -Secure HTTPS (SSL), username / password protection, and privacy mode in the portfolio interface, for privacy and security.